 Approximately 40 courses are offered each term and the topics covered include the humanities (history literature, philosophy, law etc.), social sciences, sciences, languages, art and music.
 Newsletters are sent to members, which contain details of the following term’s program and news items.
 See Programs.

 Any senior person who is retired or semi-retired is eligible to join U3A Hobart.
 There are no exams, no entry requirements and no limit to the number of courses members may enrol to attend.
 Because all administrators and tutors are volunteers, costs and annual subscriptions are kept low.
 Apart from some small levies to cover photocopy handouts etc., there are no further charges.
-See Enrolment.
+See Membership.

 We have over 650 members, who enjoy the entertaining and enlightening lectures and classes given by our dedicated, voluntary tutors who are often retired lecturers, teachers, professional and other people who have much to share.